ml-cube/ml3-platform-docs/md-docs/user_guide/data_explorer/index.md

 The Data Explorer is composed of multiple complementary sections, each designed to support a different aspect of data analysis:

-- **Data Views**: explore individual samples through tabular or gallery-based visualizations, enabling detailed inspection of data points and their associated metadata, predictions, and drift information.
+- **Explore Data**: explore individual samples through tabular or gallery-based visualizations, enabling detailed inspection of data points and their associated metadata, predictions, and drift information.

 - **Dashboards**: analyze data distributions and relationships through interactive visualizations, including univariate, bivariate, and time series plots, built on top of configurable data groups.